johnmathews/lettergun-server/README.md

 The API server verifies the SVG image against the original JSON payload and if it is valid, used the AxiDraw Python API to plot the SVG image.
 When the image is complete, it notifies the API server, which notifies the webapp.

+## Docker

+Use the following command whilst developing to build and run a docker image based on current code:

+`docker stop container-one && docker rm container-one && docker build -t image-one . && docker run -d --name container-one -p 80:80 image-one`

+To shell into it and run the tests:

+`docker exec -it container-one pytest app/`